brandicast/experiment/python/inheritance/readme.md

 ## virtual function
 <br>
 There's no actual virtual function concept in python.
-The alternative way is to create an abstract class by raise exception if the class is being called without override, such as:
+The alternative way is to create an abstract class by raising exception if the class is being called without override, such as:

 <br>